emnodb/semantic-search-example/README.md

 > Adapted from [pinecone's semantic search example](https://github.com/pinecone-io/semantic-search-example)

-In this walkthrough we will see how to use Emno for semantic search.
+In this walkthrough we will see how to use emno for semantic search.

 ## Setup